SamirIngley/Desktop-Profiles/README.md

 ### 3. After that, run the bash script `bash script.sh` one more time.
 * This time, you should see the existing profiles listed, and if it's your first time - you'll see "example"
-* :exclamation: Rare Bug:
-  - If you are prompted again to enter your paths even after you already did it.
+* :exclamation: Rare Bug: If you are prompted again to enter your paths even after you already did it.
-  1) Make sure you are inside the directory when you run the `bash script.sh` again in step 3.\
+  1) Make sure you are inside the directory when you run the `bash script.sh` again in step 3.
-  2) If you are not in the directory and called `desk`, 4 additional files were created wherever you ran the command (appsFile.txt, dirFile.txt, profFile.txt, and .env) delete them.\
+  2) If you are not in the directory and called `desk` or `bash scripct.sh`, 4 additional files were created wherever you ran the command (appsFile.txt, dirFile.txt, profFile.txt, and .env) delete them.
   3) This is a rare bug that I haven't sorted out yet.
 Delete the app and try again - if you've installed Go and followed all the steps, it should work this time around. :)

 **SETUP COMPLETE, you're ready to roll!**